alyson-mei/obsidian-memo/README.md

 Tavily Search: [tavily.com](https://www.tavily.com/) \
 AI Model: [Gemini 2.5 Flash Preview 05-20](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)

-## wednesday, 27 august 2025 | 03:29
+## wednesday, 27 august 2025 | 03:30
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./time-dark.svg">
   <img src="./time-light.svg" alt="Time Progress">
 </picture>

 ## weather outside
-Weather in Moscow (2025-08-27, 03:15)
+Weather in Moscow (2025-08-27, 03:30)

-🌡️ Temp: 11.1°C <br>
+🌡️ Temp: A cool 11.1°C (feels like 11.1°C) <br>
-⭐ Condition: Mostly Clear <br>
+🌙 Condition: Mostly Clear <br>
-💨 Wind: Light W-SW breeze at 2.4 m/s, with gentle gusts up to 4 m/s <br>
+💨 Wind: A light WSW breeze at 2.7 m/s, with gentle gusts up to 4.3 m/s <br>
-💧 Humidity: 86% (quite high) <br>
+💧 Humidity: Quite high at 86% <br>
-📉 Pressure: 1009 mb (sea level), 995 mb (surface) <br>
+📉 Pressure: 1009 mb (sea level) <br>
-☁️ Cloud cover: 31% (scattered clouds, base at 2.4 km) <br>
+☁️ Cloud cover: Partially cloudy at 31% (base at 2.4 km) <br>
 👁️ Visibility: Excellent at 16 km <br>

-🌙 Serene Night Sky <br>
+✨ Clear and Crisp Night <br>
-A quiet and mostly clear night descends upon Moscow.
-With a cool, light breeze and high humidity, it's a peaceful scene, perfect for a restful sleep under a sky dotted with stars.
+A peaceful and clear night descends over Moscow, with a cool, crisp air.
+Perfect for a quiet moment under the stars.

 ## digital fragments: Liz's journal
 hi, i'm Liz! i write code for a living and live in a city where neon spills through windows at all hours and the gentle thrum of servers feels more like home than silence